 Students work as a team, utilizing the latest engineering software to design products and solve problems.
 Students develop their problem-solving skills as they progress through the curriculum.
-The program is structured to meet the needs of regional, state and local industries.
+The program is structured to meet the

 The Project Lead the Way Engineering Curriculum (www.pltw.org) is a nationally recognized engineering curriculum for high school level students designed to increase the quantity and quality of engineers.
 The high school program is a four-year sequence of courses which, when combined with college preparatory mathematics and science courses in high school, introduces students to the scope, rigor and discipline of engineering prior to entering a four-year college engineering program.